Masayoshi

 conversion efficiency, and a charging current.
 If the content

-under the root sign is 0, the output current Iy of the generator
+under the root sign is 0, the output current Iy of the

-conditions for obtaining maximum power always irrespective of
+meeting conditions for obtaining maximum power always

-the conversion efficiency and the charging current.
-It is to be
+irrespective of the conversion efficiency and the charging

-noted that if Ix=100 mA, E>=9.5V.
-Further, if E=9.5V,
+current.
+It is to be noted that if Ix=100 mA, E>=9.5V.

-Vy=4.25V and Iy=53 mA.
+Further, if E=9.5V, Vy=4.25V and Iy=53 mA.

-[0055] FIG. 5 shows a result of calculations performed in a case
+[0055] FIG. 5 shows a result of calculations performed in a

-where the secondary battery was charged directly and a case
+case where the secondary battery was charged directly and a

-circuit 11 is 0.8, and the output voltage of the step-down
+the step-down circuit 11 is 0.8, and the output voltage of the

-conditions are met.
+power conditions are met.

 [0056] As shown in FIG. 5, in the case of direct charging, as